cerner/terra-core/packages/terra-paginator/docs/ControlledProgressiveREADME.md

 # Terra Controlled Progressive Paginator

 Controlled version of the [Progressive Paginator](https://github.com/cerner/terra-core/packages/terra-paginator/docs/ProgressiveREADME.md) for when the pagination state needs to be managed by a parent component.
+To use this component, the selectedPage must be managed through the state of a parent component, and passed into this paginator through props.

 ## Getting Started